 Variables transferred here are included in the sample.
 Use the < button to remove variables from the sample.

 Clicking Submit sends a request for sampling to the compute cluster, but does not wait for completion.
 The result is a worksheet containing the Job ID and basic information about the submitted job so different submissions may be identified.
 This information can be used at any time later for querying the status of the job and generating reports based on the results of the completed job.

 Sends a request for sampling to the Apache Spark compute cluster where the Frontline Systems access server is installed and waits for the results.
-Once the job is completed and results are returned to the Analytic Solver Data Mining client, a report is inserted into the Excel workbook to the right of the active worksheet.
+Once the job is completed and results are returned to the Analytic Solver Data Science client, a report is inserted into the Excel workbook to the right of the active worksheet.

 Click this button to close the open dialog without saving any options or creating an output report.

 Click this button to open the Analytic Solver Data Science Help Text.

 If your data is in Apache Parquet format, select Parquet for this option.
 If your data is in Delimited text format, select Delimited text.
 When Delimited text is selected, the Format button will be enabled.
 Click, to open the Delimited Text Format dialog.
 Here you can specify if your First row contains headers along with the delimiter used in your data.